w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 You can use this backup file to restore your account.
 This backup file is not readable unless it is decrypted with the password.

-### Reset password using Polkadot-JS
+### Reset password using Polkadot-JS Apps UI

-To reset the password of an account created with Polkadot-JS you just need to go in the "Accounts" tab, click the icon with three vertical dots on your account and select "Change this account's password".
+To reset the password of an account created with Polkadot-JS Apps UI you just need to go in the "Accounts" tab, click the icon with three vertical dots on your account and select "Change this account's password".

 :::info

-If you create an account first using Polkadot-JS Apps UI, and then add it to the browser extension, you need to follow the [guidelines for the browser extension](#reset-password) to change the password of such account.
+If you create an account first using Polkadot-JS Apps UI, and then add it to the browser extension, you need to follow the [guidelines for the browser extension](#reset-password-using-the-browser-extension) to change the password of such account.

 :::